KosinskiLab/pyTME/_sources/quickstart/match_template.rst.txt

 .. option:: --use_gpu

-    Whether to perform computations on the GPU.

-.. option:: --use_gpu

     Comma separated list of GPU devices to use, e.g. 0,1.
 If not provided and --use_gpu is set, the environment variable CUDA_VISIBLE_DEVICES will be respected.

 .. option:: --no_edge_padding